a literary review

 We live in an era when it is fashionable to express either apathy or outright disdain for all things American. the museum of americana was founded on two core beliefs.
 The first is that there is much to love and celebrate in historical American culture.
 The second is that, while certainly not all aspects of Americana ought to be praised or celebrated, there is still great value in holding even that which is embarrassing or difficult up to the light to see what it is made of — and what could possibly be made of it.

-the museum of americana will appear four times a year, in February/March, June/July, September/October, and December/January.
+the museum of americana will appear three times a year, in the winter, summer, and fall.

 Originally from the flatlands of central Illinois, Justin Hamm now lives near Twain territory in Missouri.
 He is the author of the chapbooks Illinois, My Apologies (RockSaw Press, 2011) and The Everyday Parade/Alone With Turntable, Old Records(Crisis Chronicles Press, forthcoming).
 His work has appeared, or will soon appear, in Nimrod, The New York Quarterly, Cream City Review, Spoon River Poetry Review, Sugar House Review, and a host of other publications.
-Recent work has also been featured on the Indiefeed: Performance Poetry channel and nominated for the Best of the Net Anthology and the Pushcart Prize.
+Recent work has also been selected for the 2013 Stanley Hanks Memorial Poetry Prize from the St. Louis Poetry Center, featured on the Indiefeed: Performance Poetry channel, and nominated for the Best of the Net Anthology and the Pushcart Prize.
 Justin earned his MFA from Southern Illinois University Carbondale in 2005.
 You can find more information about his poetry and other creative activities here.

 Karrie Waarala teaches writing in her home state of Michigan, where she lives with and is vastly outnumbered by her books, pets, and circus memorabilia.
 Her work has appeared in journals such as Iron Horse Literary Review, PANK, The Collagist, Vinyl, and Arsenic Lobster.
 She holds an MFA from the Stonecoast Program at University of Southern Maine and is a teaching artist at The Rooster Moans Poetry Cooperative.
 Recipient of the 2012 Pocataligo Poetry Prize and a Pushcart nominee, Karrie has also received critical acclaim for her one-woman show, LONG GONE: A Poetry Sideshow, which is based on her collection of circus poems.
 She really wishes she could tame tigers and swallow swords.
 For more information, visit Karrie online here.